MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-operational-tasks.md

 ## Key design strategies

 You need to take measures to reduce the effects of the software development lifecycle and other routine operations on workload performance.
-The goal is to ensure that routine operations, like virus scans, secret rotations, backups, index optimization (reindex or rebuilding), and deployments, don't significantly degrade the performance of the workload.
+The goal is to ensure that routine operations, like virus scans, secret rotations, backups, index optimization (reorganization or rebuilding), and deployments, don't significantly degrade the performance of the workload.

 ### Account for operational tasks

 It's important to consider operational tasks when you set performance targets.
 By incorporating routine, regular, and ad-hoc tasks into performance targets, you can ensure that the workload operates efficiently.
 Here are some key points to consider:

 - *Identify operational tasks*.
 Identify and include relevant operational tasks in performance targets.
-Examples of routine tasks can include virus scanning, reindexing databases, database index rebuilding, disk or database backups, certificate rotations, patching an operating system, rotating passwords, rotating API keys, penetration testing, and audit reviews in production.
+Examples of routine tasks can include virus scanning, database index reorganization, database index rebuilding, disk or database backups, certificate rotations, patching an operating system, rotating passwords, rotating API keys, penetration testing, and audit reviews in production.

 - *Evaluate performance targets*.
 Evaluate current performance targets and adjust them to account for operational tasks that are specific to the workload.
 Doing so ensures that performance targets align with the workload's operational requirements.

 ### Optimize deployments